-Since the goal of VPN is to connect a private network to the public internet, it becomes essential to set up a reliable firewall that is capable of filtering IP addresses in a correct manner.
+Since the goal of a VPN is to connect a private network to the public Internet, it becomes essential to set up a reliable firewall that is capable of filtering IP addresses in a correct manner.

 VPN server behind a firewall

-When the firewall is between the VPN server and internet, it means that the VPN server is behind the firewall.
+When the firewall is between the VPN server and the Internet, it means that the VPN server is behind the firewall.
 The upside of this is that the firewall can be easily integrated with the current security infrastructure of the company.

 The administrator must configure filters for inbound and outbound traffic on the internet and local network interfaces to make sure that packets sent via VPN will reach their destination.
-If necessary, more filters can be set up for permitting web, FTP and other kinds of servers to exchange data on the local network.
+If necessary, more filters can be set up for permitting the web, FTP, and other kinds of servers to exchange data on the local network.

 VPN server in front of a firewall

 Compared to the first method, this one offers enhanced security in case of a hacker who managed to infiltrate into the system, since its access to the local resources can be limited.
 On the other hand, the traffic between the VPN server and firewall is not encrypted.

 VPN server next to a firewall

-This method is ideal for corporations whose firewall is heavily required during day hours and its VPN server is required during the night shift.
+This method is ideal for corporations whose firewall is heavily required during day hours and their VPN server is required during the night shift.
 On the other hand, a security expert should be ready to troubleshoot issues at a moment’s notice.

 VPN and NAT

-Based on RFC1631, NAT (Network Address Translator) can connect a private network with unregistered IP addresses to the public internet by facilitating shared access.
-It works on a router and translates private IP addresses into public ones, so that traffic can be properly sent to other networks.
+Based on RFC1631, NAT (Network Address Translator) can connect a private network with unregistered IP addresses to the public Internet by facilitating shared access.
+It works on a router and translates private IP addresses into public ones so that traffic can be properly sent to other networks.

 Thanks to this feature, it is possible to broadcast just a single IP address to the public Internet instead of multiple addresses belonging to many machines in the same network.